G

 The Golden Irish dog is a very competitive and athletic breed and will always be eager to join in on any sporting activity.

+When training your Golden Irish dog, make use of proper training techniques and keep training times brief.
 Once you have given your dog a command and they follow through, reward them with treats and praise.
-These dogs are highly intelligent and focused, making them fast learners and training them an easy task.
+These dogs are highly intelligent and focused, making them fast learners and making training them an easy task.

 Exercise

-This breed has an abundance of energy, which is why they need a lot of exercises to keep healthy and avoid becoming obese.
+This breed has an abundance of energy, which is why they need a lot of exercise to keep healthy and avoid becoming obese.
 They need at least one hour of activity twice a day, keeping their minds and bodies stimulated and feeling content.

 Puppies